danbev/learning-v8/README.md

 |ptr_  |---->
 +------+
 ```
-Now, `ptr_` is a TaggedImpl so it could be a Smi in which case it would just
+Now, `ptr_` is a StorageType so it could be a Smi in which case it would just
 contains the value directly, for example a small integer:
 ```
 +------+